top of page

 Partner, Generation Investment Management

-Lila Preston joined Generation Investment Management in 2004 and is Head of the Growth Equity strategy.
-Previously, Lila was a director of finance and development at VolunteerMatch in San Francisco.
-Lila was also a Fulbright Fellow in Southern Chile.
-Lila received a BA in English and Latin American Studies from Stanford University and an MBA from London Business School.
-Lila currently serves as a Board Observer at Pivot Bio, Nature’s Fynd, CiBO Technologies and Optoro.
-She is also on the Board of Advisors at Columbia University’s Mailman School of Public Health and is a Young Global Leader of the World Economic Forum.
+Lila joined Generation in 2004 and is the Head of the Growth Equity Strategy.
+Prior to joining Generation, Lila was a Director of Finance & Development at VolunteerMatch.
+Previously, she was a Fulbright Fellow in Southern Chile where she worked on community-based forestry and conservation projects.
+Lila currently serves as a Board Observer at Pivot Bio, Nature’s Fynd, CiBO Technologies, and Optoro.
+She is on the Board of Advisors at Columbia University’s Mailman School of Public Health and is a Young Global Leader of the World Economic Forum.
+Lila received a BA in English Language and Literature from Stanford University and an MBA from London Business School.

 Vijay Vaitheeswaran

-Global Energy & Climate Innovation Editor, The Economist
+Global Energy and Climate Innovation Editor, The Economist

 Vijay is the global energy and climate innovation editor at The Economist, where he has led award-winning reporting and produced numerous cover stories.
 A former US business editor based in New York, he also opened the magazine’s Shanghai and Mexico City bureaus and previously covered biotechnology, healthcare and global innovation.
 He is the author of three widely acclaimed books, praised by The New Yorker and shortlisted for the FT/McKinsey Business Book of the Year.
 A frequent commentator and public speaker, Vijay advises the World Economic Forum, chairs The Economist’s sustainability summits, and is a Life Member of the Council on Foreign Relations.